Quitch/Queller-AI/README.md

 - Won't attack on gas giants
 - All AI Commanders on a team spawn and act together using shared army mode
 - Play From Here in Chronocam can cause strange AI behaviour or even break it
+- Different armies will sometimes build on the same metal spot
+- Naval factories occasionally built on land

 # THANKS TO

-- Sorian of Uber Entertainment for
+- Sorian of Uber Entertainment for:
  - making his AI moddable
  - answering my questions
  - taking on suggestions